Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/Permitting.md

 - [Environmental Assessment/Finding of No Significant Impact](https://www.epa.gov/nepa/national-environmental-policy-act-review-process#ea) (EA/FONSI)
 - [Environmental Impact Statement](https://www.epa.gov/nepa/national-environmental-policy-act-review-process#EIS) (EIS)

 Sometimes, a determination under NEPA for your proposed restoration may already exist (e.g. a project on USFS where installing BDAs was already included in their Forest Plan, which required NEPA review).
-Much of it boils down to interpetation and precedent too.
+Much of it boils down to interpretation and precedent too.
 Most restoration projects typically fall under a CATEX or EA/FONSI.

 Many NEPA certification programs exist including [one here at USU](https://qcnr.usu.edu/nepa/).